learn-co-curriculum/pfwtfp-array-concept-review/README.md

 the lowest index, or "index 0" of `SHARK_FAMILY`, is "Baby Shark."
 At the largest index, or "index 4" of `SHARK_FAMILY`, is "Grandpa Shark."

-## Access Array Elements Through Bracket-Notation
+## Access Array Elements Through Bracket-Notation in Ruby

 We can get a single element by use of _bracket notation_.
 Programmers use _bracket notation_ instead of saying something like "index 2 of